enram/vptstools/README.md

 ## CLI endpoints

-In addition to using functions in Python scripts, two vptstools functions can be called from the command line:
+In addition to using functions in Python scripts, two vptstools routines are available to be called from the command line after installing the package:

 ```{eval-rst}
 .. include:: click.rst